mrigankpawagi/HinglishEval/README.md

 # HinglishEval
 Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts**.

-## Prompting in Hinglish

-To automate the task to translation of the dataset to Hinglish, we have used a primary trusted model - GPT-4 to translate the prompts in OpenAI's [HumanEval Benchmark](https://github.com/openai/human-eval) to _Hinglish_ .
-This was followed by manual verification of the translations.
-The benchmark - **HinglishEval** is available as a JSON file in [`HinglishEval.json`](https://github.com/mrigankpawagi/HinglishEval/blob/main/HinglishEval.json).

-### Why Hinglish?
+### Background
 Hindi is one of the most widely spoken languages in the world, and the most widely spoen in India.
 A majority of the population in India does not speak English as their first language, and therefore language models that can understand prompts in native languages are important for wider accessibility.
 Hinglish is a blend of Hindi and English, with frequent usage of English words in sentences with standard Hindi grammar.
 This is not representative of everyday spoken Hindi for most people, but is rather common in coversations involving technical language, especially in the context of programming.

 Therefore it is most natural for Hindi speaking users to prompt LLMs in Hinglish when they want to generate code, or ask for help with programming in general (like explanations or debugging).
-This benchmark is an attempt to understand how well LLMs can understand and generate code when prompted in such a language.
+We therefore present **HinglishEval**, a benchmark for evaluating the effectiveness of code-generation models on Hinglish prompts.

-## Contributions and Usage
+## Contributions

 ### The HinglishEval Benchmark

-The HinglishEval benchmark contains all the problems in the HumnaEval benchmark with their prompts translated to Hinglish.
-This translation does not modify the function signature or the formats of the doctests and is limited to the purpose statement.
-THis statement refers to the **docstring** in specific to Python functions.
-The translations were manually verified and corrected to ensure that they sound like idiomatic Hinglish.
+Our benchmark is based on OpenAI's [HumanEval Benchmark](https://github.com/openai/human-eval).
+HinglishEval contains all the problems in the HumanEval with their prompts translated to Hinglish.
+We used GPT-4 to translate the prompts and manually verified and corrected those translations.
+HinglishEval is available in JSON format in this repository as `HinglishEval.json`.

+For each prompt in HumanEval, we translated the purpose statements (supplied as _docstrings_ in Python) to Hinglish ensuring that the translations are idiomatic and preserve the original meaning.
+We do not modify function signatures or any doctests present in the docstrings.

 ### Code Samples: Model Completions for HinglishEval